 If you want to avoid the expense of pre-punched tape patches, you can cut a hole in a patch yourself by folding the pad lightly in half and then in half again the other direction, then cutting a rounded or square hole from the inner corner with a pair of clean, sharp scissors, leaving a gap in the centre of the patch that approximately matches the particular shape of that brand of infusion set or sensor housing.

 Step 13.
-Use Adhesive Remover
+Adhesive Remover to Take Off the Set/Sensor

 Expert- and User-approved